-No examines, assignment and process grading is on going and as per assignment due dates.
+No examinations, assignment and process grading is ongoing and as per assignment due dates.
 Portfolios may be required mid and end term.

-Mid-term number based upon assignments completed to date.
+Mid-term indicator grade is based upon assignments completed to date.
 Mid-term is an indicator grade only for the student's reference on his/her performance in the course.
+You will be informed if you are in jeopardy.

-The Lab marks reflects the in-class-activities of that day.
+The Lab mark reflects the in-class-activities of that day.
 They will tend to be short and act as a preparation for an assignment.
 Hence they will be due at the end of the specific class for marking.
 (There will be no extensions for any reason)